ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Alas, by keeping all substeps in the same task we make them quite opaque.
 _Something_ is happening in the task, and it will be finished _someday_.

-Depending on your working environment and team agreements, this situation could not significantly harm your performance.
+Depending on your working environment and team agreements, this situation could or could not harm your performance.
-But in most cases, it does.
+In the most of cases, I'm afraid, it does.
 There are thousands of words written that could explain better than me why large tasks decrease your productivity.

 **NOTE**: provide links